My Life as a Courgette: Plot

 Courgette grows close to Officer Raymond as he regularly sends letters and drawings to him.
-Raymond plans to spend a holiday with Courgette, on the same weekend that Camille is supposed to spend with her aunt.
+Raymond plans to spend a holiday with Courgette, on the same weekend that Camille is supposed to spend with Ida.
 Camille stows away in Raymond's car instead.
 Raymond reluctantly agrees to bring both kids to the outing.
 The three have fun at an amusement park and return to Raymond's house, where Raymond reveals that he has a son that never talks to him.
-Camille's aunt suddenly appears and angrily takes Camille away.
+Ida suddenly appears and angrily takes Camille away.

 A few weeks later comes the custody meeting with the judge.
-There, Camille reveals that Simon had snuck an MP3 player into her toy boat that she's used to record her aunt insulting her mom and yelling at her.
-The aunt loses her temper at Camille right in front of the judge, destroying her bid for custody.
+There, Camille reveals that Simon had snuck an MP3 player into her toy boat that she's used to record Ida insulting Camille's deceased mother and yelling at her.
+Ida loses her temper at Camille right in front of the judge, destroying her bid for custody.

 Raymond finally decides to take both Courgette and Camille in as foster children.
 Simon is initially angry, but he ultimately coaxes a reluctant Courgette to go with Raymond.
 Raymond takes some group photos of the kids before he leaves with Courgette and Camille.
 While living with Raymond, Courgette still writes letters to the kids at the orphanage, maintaining that he, Camille and Raymond are people that still love them all.
 Courgette now keeps a group photo of the kids on his kite.